norkskargrot/D_Nocker.github.io/content/blog/2023-5-18-500-byte-flightsim/index.md

 ## The Vision

 Since the 'tline' function had been added to Pico8, I have been wanting to create something that uses it's potential.
-This function allows drawing textured lines from the map data, with dramatically faster performance than other methods for creating the same effect.
-Some of the most practical uses for I have seen of this is for 2d sprite rotation, textured polygon drawing, and mode7-style plane rendering, for floors and roofs with a distinct 3d appearance.
-On hearing about the Tweet-tweet jam, a challenge to create a game in 500 characters of code, I took this as an opportunity to explore.
+This function allows drawing textured lines from the map data, with dramatically faster performance than you might expect from Pico8.
+Some of the most practical uses I have seen of this is for 2d sprite rotation, textured polygon drawing, and mode7-style plane rendering, for floors and roofs with a distinct 3d appearance.
+On hearing about the Tweet-Tweet Jam, a challenge to create a game in 500 characters of code, I took this as an opportunity to explore.

 ## Making some noise

-Before we can draw some lovely 3d clouds or land, however, we need an image to draw.
+Before we can draw some 3d clouds or land, we need an image to draw.
 In my previous Pico8-projects I have created noise for terrain shapes or clouds via a number of methods, including placing random points and blurring them, placing points and bilinearly sampling between them, trig function based 'plasma', and more.
 All of these were far too large for the code size limitations, however, so I took an easy fallback: drawing plenty of randomly placed circles.

-Then, to improve the look of the final image to be drawn, I wanted a second color.
+To improve the look of the final image to be drawn, I wanted to add a second color.
 This would become the light edge highlight on the clouds, and the sandy shores on the ground's islands.
 To achieve this, after drawing the circles, I then draw the whole spritesheet onto itself in a second colour, with a slight offset.

 Using tline also requires that our data to be drawn exists in the map data, rather than just the sprite sheet, so with the following code we both draw our circles and put our sprites into the map data.